mohitkyadav/imago-c4/thought_process.md

 1. The search query must have a minimum of 3 characters.
 2. The search query must not exceed 100 characters.

+### Testing
+1. I wrote tests for the health and search endpoint.
+2. Used unittest for testing.
+3. Also wrote tests for utils.

+## Thoughts and learnings
-## Optimizing the solution with AI
+### Optimizing the solution with AI
 We can use AI to predict the search query.
 For example if a user searches for the term "Boy with toy weapons by ZUMA Press Wire from 20th centuary for mobile width", the AI can generate the search query for us.
 In this case it would parse this and give us useful values for search and filter fields.
 In this case: